Purdue-CS193/homework-0-gunaa1/index.md

+# Guna's First CS193 Homework

+Favorite Things about CS 193:
+- I have a few of my friends in the class.
+- Really great TAs teaching the class.
+- Interesting content.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.